 How Much Does A Keynote Speaker Cost?

-keynote speaker is as simple as a Google search.
+Some may think that finding the cost for a keynote speaker is as simple as a Google search.
 After all, Google holds the answers for almost anything.
-Unfortunately, many factors play into how much a client spends on a keynote speaker, which is why many speaker bureaus do not automatically list a speaker’s fee, also known as their honorarium.
-Instead, their website will read: “contact us for fee” in order to share the number.
+Actually, many factors play into how much a client spends on a keynote speaker, which is why a keynote speaker’s fee will sometimes prove trickier to locate than you initially thought.
+When you begin researching how much hiring a speaker may cost, you will likely land on a speakers bureau (also known as a lecture agency) website, like Worldwide Speakers Group.
+Sometimes, these public speaking agencies do not list a speaker’s fee or honorarium on their website.
+Instead, their website will read: “Inquire for Details.”
+This is simply to account for the various factors that play into a speaker’s fee.

-In terms of Professors, their fee depends on area of research, tenure and the institution or university they are apart of.
-For example, a tenured Economics Professor at Harvard University will most likely (and should) have a higher speaking fee than a first-year lecturer.
-With published authors, costs will vary based on publication success and subject matter.
+In terms of professors, their fee depends on area of research, tenure, and the institution or university they are a part of.
+For example, a tenured economics professor at Harvard University will most likely have a higher speaking fee than a first-year lecturer.

 How can I get the best value out of my keynote speaker?

-Schedule either a pre-booking call or pre-event call to discuss logistics, speech topic and iron out any questions or concerns beforehand.
-If your event requires promotion, do not hesitate to ask the speaker for a blog post, podcast or video, or use their social media handles to promote the event.
-If the speaker is a published author, see if books can be included in the cost for a discounted rate, whether attendees can receive books, or a book signing could take place.
+Schedule either a pre-booking call or pre-event call to discuss logistics, speech topic, and iron out any questions or concerns beforehand.
+If your event requires promotion, you may consider asking the speaker for a blog post, podcast appearance, or video to promote the event.
+Depending on the speaker’s available time, this may or may not be possible.

 Keep in mind, however, that speaker honorariums and the determination of cost are always in flux.
 But if you pay a lot for your keynote and your audience can’t stop talking or tweeting about what an impact it had on them, you get what you pay for!